 Implementing Evidence-Based Back Pain Management

-Knowing what works is only half the battle—implementing effective back pain treatment strategies requires a systematic approach.
-The following step-by-step framework can help you apply the research findings to your specific situation.
+Knowing what works is only half the battle.
+Implementing effective back pain treatment strategies requires a systematic approach.
+The following framework can help you apply the research findings to your specific situation.

 Start by honestly assessing whether your back pain is acute (recent onset, severe) or chronic (ongoing for months).
 This distinction is crucial because the evidence shows different treatments work for different types of back pain.